ibm-cloud-docs/containers/cs_responsibilities.md

 {:preview: .preview}

-# Your responsibilities by using {{site.data.keyword.containerlong_notm}}
+# Your responsibilities with using {{site.data.keyword.containerlong_notm}}
 {: #responsibilities_iks}

-Learn about cluster management responsibilities and terms and conditions that you have when you use {{site.data.keyword.containerlong}}.
+Learn about cluster management responsibilities that you have when you use {{site.data.keyword.containerlong}}.
+For overall terms of use, see [Cloud Services terms](/docs/overview/terms-of-use?topic=overview-terms#terms).
 {:shortdesc}

-## Cluster management responsibilities
-{: #responsibilities}

 IBM provides you with an enterprise cloud platform for you to deploy apps alongside {{site.data.keyword.cloud_notm}} DevOps, AI, data, and security services.
 You choose how you set up, integrate, and operate your apps and services in the cloud.
 {:shortdesc}